 How Do You Apply?

-The application process will open in mid-September for the 2016 Women's Leadership Circle in Addision County.
+The application process will open in mid-March for the 2017 Women's Leadership Circle in Windham County.
 Our application process is designed to ensure a good fit between applicant and program.
 We recommend that prospective applicants begin a conversation with Kerry Secrest, then move to the online application.
 Our Fall Circle will take place in Windham County.
 The full schedule will be posted in mid-March.
 The opening Retreat is scheduled for Thursday, September 14, 2pm–Friday, September 15, 5:30pm.

 What Do You Gain?